-Svante Paabo and his team in Leipzig are up to it again, sequencing a 45,000 year-old leg bone found on a riverban in Siberia and revealing more detail about interbreeding between modern humans and our early human cousins, the Neanderthals.
+Svante Paabo and his team in Leipzig are up to it again, and revealing more detail about interbreeding between modern humans and our early human cousins, the Neanderthals.

 No stranger to extracting ancient DNA, Paabo, the director of evolutionary genetics at the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany, was the first to decode the Neanderthal genome.